 Line 32 – how do you know they reach maturity by age 3?
 Did not see anything in the manuscript from the work you completed that refers to this.

-Response: We revised sentence in to clarify (lines 28-29).
+Response: We revised the sentence to clarify (lines 28-29).

 Lines 33- 35 - Yes it expands the literature, but how does it help with management of Stonecats and other fishes in Lake Champlain tributaries?